anuj-kapil/auditrisk/RMD/auditrisk.md

 ## Objective

-This report contains the findings and recommendations relating to reproducibility issues and audit risks in a specific data analytics project.
+This report contains the findings and recommendations relating to reproducibility and risk audit conducted on a specific data analytics project.
 The report also includes references to the code which has been partly re-written as per some of the recommendations in this report.